Barbara Loden: Legacy

-Experimental filmmaker Marguerite Duras cited Wanda as an inspiration, particularly Loden's ability to inhabit her character onscreen, saying in an interview with Kazan, "I think that there is a miracle in Wanda.
+French writer and experimental filmmaker Marguerite Duras cited Wanda as an inspiration, particularly Loden's ability to inhabit her character onscreen, saying in an interview with Kazan, "I think that there is a miracle in Wanda.
 Usually there is a distance between the visual representation and the text, as well as the subject and the action.
 Here this distance is completely nullified; there is an instant and permanent continuity between Barbara Loden and Wanda."
 Duras described Loden's performance of Wanda's "demoralization" as "sacred, powerful, violent and profound."

 Kazan compared Loden's acting technique to Marlon Brando: "There was always an element of improvisation, a surprise, in what she was doing.
 The only one, as far as I know, who was like that is Brando when he was young.
 He never knew exactly what he was going to say, therefore everything would come out of his mouth very alive."

 Wanda never aspired to be a romanticized crime-spree vision, such as Arthur Penn's Bonnie and Clyde.
 Loden purposefully favored a gritty documentary approach:

 I really hate slick pictures...
 They're too perfect to be believable.
 I don't mean just in the look.
 I mean in the rhythm, in the cutting, the music—everything.
 The slicker the technique is the slicker the content becomes, until everything turns into Formica, including the people.

 With its hand-held camera, anonymous locations, available lighting on 16mm (blown up to 35mm), and improvisation by a mostly amateur cast, critic Richard Brody considers Wanda to be not so much in the tone of the concurrent French New Wave, but more like the improvisational directorial work of John Cassavetes.

 Although Loden was one of the very few women directors of the late '60s/early '70s, she didn't consider Wanda a feminist film at the time she was working on it, saying:

 When I made Wanda, I didn't know anything about consciousness raising or women's liberation.
 That had just started when the film was finished.
 The picture was not about women's liberation.
 It was really about the oppression of women, of people...
 Being a woman is unexplored territory, and we're pioneers of a sort, discovering what it means to be a woman.

 In 2012, Supplément à la vie de Barbara Loden by acclaimed French author Nathalie Léger was published.
 The book, taking Wanda and Loden's biography as its inspiration, combines fact and fiction to examine the nature of lived truth.
-It was translated into English and published as Suite for Barbara Loden in 2016.
+It was translated into English by Natasha Lehrer and published as Suite for Barbara Loden in 2016.
 In 2021, Anna Backman Rogers's book Still Life: Notes on Barbara Loden's "Wanda" (1970) was published.
 It analyzes the themes of Wanda and discusses its lasting importance.